 Mediums

 Also, consider how and where your logo will be used.
-Often businesses love how a logo draft looks, but I find that it’s usually judged in a larger and fuller view.
 How would your logo look when it’s printed smaller on a business card?
 Is it legible?
 Is your logo too text-heavy?
 How about on mobile devices and websites?
 Are you an apparel company?
 How would your logo look on apparel using different knits and print methods?
+The medium is the message, so it’s best to ensure your logo is ready for prime-time on your most-used applications.

 Often businesses like to create two versions of their logo.
 In essence, they’re the same logo, but different versions.
 Whether it’s different color variations to appear better on black or white, or short/long versions of the logo appropriate for the medium.
 For example, Pepsi has their full Pepsi logo that displays the full Pepsi name, but they also have a short version of their logo, which is just their round logo mark.
 Considering the different mediums your logo will be used on can help you determine how it would look best and whether you should implement color variations or short/long versions.